Monitoring Cloud Foundry and VMware Tanzu (formerly know as Pivotal Cloud Foundry)

 Automatic maintenance windows for BOSH deployments

-The Instana Microservices Application Monitoring for VMware Tanzu tile version 1.168.x and above is required to access this functionality.
+To access this functionality, you require the Instana Microservices Application Monitoring for VMware Tanzu tile version 1.168.x and later.

 The Instana tile automatically detects BOSH deployments running across the VMware Tanzu foundation and creates, schedule, and unschedule maintenance windows.